 - Loan payoff — to cover any outstanding mortgage balances.

 - Additional costs paid by the seller may include optional home warranty, prorated property taxes, RE Brokerage admin fees, pest or septic inspection, and prorated HOA fees, if required.

 Buyers, you can also ask a seller for closing cost assistance as part of your offer on a house.
-Additionally, it helps to do your homework before closing day so that you don’t sit down at the table unprepared.
+It also helps to do your homework before closing day so that you don’t sit down at the table unprepared.
 Review your Closing Disclosure, which you should receive three days before closing.
-Check over the charges, compare to your Loan Estimate, and clear up any inconsistencies or questions with your lender.
+Check over the charges, compare it to your Loan Estimate, and clear up any inconsistencies with your lender.

 - At closing, which normally takes place at the title company, you and any other borrower listed on your mortgage agreement will need to bring in a valid driver’s license.

-- Any funds needed at closing must be brought as a wire transfer or cashier’s check made out to the title company.
+- Any funds required at closing must be brought as a wire transfer or cashier’s check made out to the title company.

 Closing is the final step in the homebuying process.
 A closing might also be called a settlement, where you and any other parties sign all necessary documents to complete your mortgage transaction.
 Sign these documents, and you take ownership of your home loan.
 You’ll then be the proud owner of a new house.

-Leading up to closing, consider using an app to make things easy.
-Our free LoanFly app has an exclusive and secure Borrower Portal that you can use to upload documents and track your loan’s status.
-That’s less paperwork to worry about on closing day.
+Leading up to closing, consider downloading an app to make things easy.
+Our free LoanFly app has an exclusive and secure Borrower Portal that you can use to upload documents and track your loan’s status from anywhere.
+This leaves you with a lot less paperwork to worry about on closing day.